docker-library/docs/wordpress/README.md

 Run `docker-compose up`, wait for it to initialize completely, and visit `http://localhost:8080` or `http://host-ip:8080`.

-## Add additional libraries / extensions
+## Adding additional libraries / extensions

-This image does not provide any additional php-extensions or other libraries, even if they are required by several plugins.
-That is because there are so many plugins, requiring so many extensions and libraries, that the image will dramatically increase in size.
+This image does not provide any additional PHP extensions or other libraries, even if they are required by popular plugins.
+There are an infinite number of possible plugins, and they potentially require any extension PHP supports.
+Including every PHP extension that exists would dramatically increase the image size.

-If you need one or several extensions or libraries, the easiest way is to create your own image.
-Base it on the version of the official wordpress image you need and add the extensions you need.
-The [documentation of the php image](https://github.com/docker-library/docs/blob/master/php/README.md#how-to-install-more-php-extensions) shows how to accomplish that in detail.
+If you need additional PHP extensions, you'll need to create your own image `FROM` this one.
+The [documentation of the `php` image](https://github.com/docker-library/docs/blob/master/php/README.md#how-to-install-more-php-extensions) explains how to compile additional extensions.

-In order to keep your image with the extensions you require up to date, there are features of Docker Hub which help you:
+The following Docker Hub features can help with the task of keeping your dependent images up-to-date:

--	[Automated Builds](https://docs.docker.com/docker-hub/builds/): Let Docker Hub automatically create a new image from your Dockerfile each time you push changes to it.
+-	[Automated Builds](https://docs.docker.com/docker-hub/builds/) let Docker Hub automatically build your Dockerfile each time you push changes to it.
--	[Repository Links](https://docs.docker.com/docker-hub/builds/#repository-links): Link your docker image to `library/wordpress` so it is automatically rebuild once the official wordpress image is rebuild.
+-	[Repository Links](https://docs.docker.com/docker-hub/builds/#repository-links) can ensure that your image is also rebuilt any time `wordpress` is updated.

 # Supported Docker versions